-- a.
-Telescope preset to the target coordinates and acquisition of telescope guide star. - b.
-Automatic setting of AO parameters, servo loops and checks (except for SPHERE gen acq GoTo). - c.
-Start of tracking components: derotator, ADCs, and polarization components if relevant. - d.
-Centering on the coronagraphic focal mask, if any.
+- Telescope preset to the target coordinates and acquisition of telescope guide star. - Automatic setting of AO parameters, servo loops and checks (except for SPHERE_gen_acq_GoTo). - Start of tracking components: derotator, ADCs, and polarization components if relevant. - Centering on the coronagraphic focal mask, if any.
 When the user-defined focal mask is different from the previous OB, the new mask is set in and a corresponding calibration can be performed to ensure the best centering and focus accuracy.
 Note that this coronagraphic device selection cannot be modified in subsequent observation templates: it remains the same in all the templates of the OB.